 Connect Relationally.
 Grow Spiritually.Small groups exist to connect people relationally, so they can grow spiritually.
 While there are many positive outcomes that happen through small groups, the reason we have small groups is to help our church grow in spiritual maturity.
 We believe sustained spiritual growth occurs best through the context of purposed relationships.
 Relationships aren’t a nice add-on to the Christian life; they are essential to our souls.
 Interested in Joining a Radiant Group?
-Fall 2021 Radiant Groups Study
+Visit the Radiant Groups website

 Every small group has four essentials.
 These essentials give cohesion between groups and provide a common direction.